Time Trials Start List

 - Stay in your lane for the entire race course except for broken equipment or to yield to an overtaking boat.

 - Move to lane 3 (if rowing in lane 4) or lane 6 (if rowing in lane 5).

 - If the broken equipment occurs before Strawberry Mansion Bridge, you will be allowed to return to the Canoe Club and attempt repairs.
-If they can be competed in 45 minutes, you will be allowed to restart.

 - If the broken equipment occurs after Strawberry Mansion Bridge, proceed down the course, if possible, to the finish line without hindering racing crew.
 You will not be permitted to restart.

 - A crew is deemed to be overtaking another crew when it has moved to within one length of open water of the crew ahead.

 - A crew being overtaken shall move to lane 3 (if rowing in lane 4) or lane 6 (if rowing in lane 5) to allow the overtaking crew to pass.

 - Any crew failing to yield to an overtaking crew will be disqualified.

 - Course marshals will give instructions as set forth in the USRowing Rules of Rowing.
 Should it be necessary to exclude (disqualify) a crew during a race, the marshal will raise a white flag and order the offending crew to “stop”.
 A crew so ordered shall quickly move out of its lane so as not to interfere with any other crew.

 Recovery at Three Angels